-It sounds rather negative to commence this essay with the comment that Dooland was rejected by Australia for the 1948 tour to England.
-Historically however this side, Bradman's final visit, was the strongest ever to be assembled by that country.
-The team played 34 matches and went home undefeated.
-It is a record unlikely to be beaten because touring sides play relatively so little cricket in these modern times the 2001 Australians played 20 matches, almost half of them One-dayers.
+Bruce Dooland was not selected by his native Australia for the 1948 tour to England; Bradman's final tour squad was rated then as the strongest ever to be assembled by that country, so the South Australian's omission is not surprising.
 Dooland, like a number of his Sheffield Shield colleagues, travelled to England to play in League cricket.
-Nottinghamshire saw his potential and signed him, but he had to serve a two-year residential qualification before he could play Championship cricket.
+Nottinghamshire saw his potential and signed him but he had to serve a two-year residential qualification before he could play Championship cricket.

 Dooland played his first game for Notts in 1953.
-It required a match or two for him to acclimatise himself to three-day county matches, but by the season's end he had taken 172 wickets, the most by any bowler in England.
+It required a match or two for him to acclimatise himself to three-day county matches (as they were then), but by the season's end he had taken 172 wickets - the most by any bowler in England.
 The irony of the situation was that Australia were touring for the first time since Bradman's victorious rampage and this time England won the Ashes.

 His final season with Notts was 1957 when he not only topped the bowling table, but came second in the batting averages, his figures in all games being 1,604 runs and 141 wickets.
 The County were keen for him to continue but he decided he wanted his children educated in Australia and thus after five years of county cricket he returned to his native land.
 No Notts bowler has ever taken as many first-class wickets in a five-year span.